Arjun07byte/Shorten_Link_Android/README.md

 Application uses **ROOM Database** to let the user access all the links they shortened in past, uses **RETROFIT** to call the cutt.ly API.

-**MVVM Architechture** is maintained throughout the development to present you the best possible application.
+**MVVM Architecture** is maintained throughout the development to present you the best possible application.

 UI is kept cool and simple to let you use the application easily.